 We want to be careful not to reinvent the wheel.
 There is much to learn from the workers, movements, and individuals who have long been creating and promoting just and sustainable alternatives to the corporation.
 Organizations, movements, and frameworks inform and practice this work from different angles, pushing us to see the road to economic justice as riddled with intersecting obstacles: the systemic forces of racism, misogyny, transphobia, ableism, colonialism, and other factors that shape and have been shaped by the corporate form.

-The next step for MSI Integrity is to determine how we can best contribute to this work.
+With our Shifting Power project as a first step into the worker and community ownership space, MSI Integrity will continue to explore how we can best contribute to this work.
 While we are still developing our own specific strategies and approach, we envision mobilizing human rights advocates and researchers to work in solidarity with those from the economic, racial, and environmental justice movements, who are already focusing on these issues.
 Together, our strategies could include pushing for socially responsible investment funds and investor criteria relating to ownership and community governance; promoting domestic legislation that incentivizes or demands corporate governance and ownership reforms; or directly campaigning for corporations to adopt governance or ownership models that are accountable to their workers, communities, and broader stakeholders.
 Whatever strategies we decide on, a human rights and community-centered lens will be central to our work.

 These are big ideas and goals.
 We cannot achieve them alone.
 We welcome input, ideas, or interest in collaboration from the wider human rights community.
 We are also eager to listen to those already engaged in promoting alternative ownership and governance structures from either lived or learned experiences.
-We plan to spend much of the next year listening and learning from you, and encourage you to reach out to share ideas, feedback, or thoughts on how we can best develop and target our skills and expertise.
+We are dedicated to listening and learning from you, and encourage you to reach out to share ideas, feedback, or thoughts on how we can best develop and target our skills and expertise.

-In an effort to make this process as inclusive and transparent as possible, we will publicly document and share the evolution of our internal process.
+In an effort to make this process as inclusive and transparent as possible, we aim to publicly document and share the evolution of our internal process.